Gender Studies

 R. Hwang

-Prereq: One course in Gender Studies or Critical Social Thought.
+Prereq: One course in CRPE, Gender Studies, or CST.

 GNDST-204CW Women and Gender in the Study of Culture: 'Androgyny and Gender Negotiation in Contemporary Chinese Women's Theater'